The cost of genocide: Israel’s war on Gaza by the numbers

 We don’t know for sure.

-Pinchas did say that Israel had spent 340 billion shekels ($109.8bn) on munitions since the war began, but nowhere near all of that has been used.
-A significant proportion of that money has also been spent on purchasing arms from Israeli manufacturers, which has helped to offset the wider impact of the war to the Israeli economy.
+Pinchas did say that Israel had spent 340 billion shekels ($108bn) on munitions since the war began, but nowhere near all of that has been used.
+A significant proportion of that money has also been spent on purchasing arms from Israeli manufacturers, which has helped to offset the wider impact of the war on the Israeli economy.

 Line-by-line details for most military budgets are rarely available.
 But some insights can be gleaned from Israel’s other wars in the region.

-According to an estimate midway through the war by the Wall Street Journal, Israel’s war on Iran was costing it $200m per day, with the missiles used to intercept Iranian rockets, sometimes reaching 400 a day, estimated at anywhere between $700,000 and $4m each.
+According to an estimate midway through the war by The Wall Street Journal, Israel’s war on Iran was costing it $200m per day, with the missiles used to intercept Iranian rockets, sometimes reaching 400 a day, estimated at anywhere between $700,000 and $4m each.

 What has been the overall cost to the wider Israeli economy?